 - The densely populated metropolis makes building creative alliances easier; community is already all around you.

-- This place ain’t cheap, which can make hanging your hat in the Big Apple a doozy.
-As remarkable a city as New York is, everything is tougher: the weather, the breakneck pace of daily life, and the cost of living.
+- Living in New York City cheap, which can make hanging your hat in the Big Apple a doozy.
+As remarkable a city as NYC is, everything is tougher: the weather, the breakneck pace of daily life, and the cost of living.

 - There are several episodic series and films shot in New York every year but remember: it’s still a theater town.
 If your sole focus is television or film, New York may not be your best bet.